Center for Social Justice Research, Teaching & Service

 JGI positions for AY24-25 are posted by position title below.
 Apply by submitting responses to this interest form.
 Please direct questions to csj@georgetown.edu.

-Capitol Campus (position description forthcoming)
+Capitol Campus (filled)

-Community-Engaged Learning and Immersion
+Community-Engaged Learning and Immersion (filled)

-Educational Equity I (DC Reads/STEM programs)
+Educational Equity I (DC Reads/STEM programs) (OPEN)

-Educational Equity II: Jumpstart Program
+Educational Equity II: Jumpstart Program (filled)

-Engaged Scholarship (2 positions)
+Engaged Scholarship (filled)

-HOME: Homelessness Outreach Meals and Education
+HOME: Homelessness Outreach Meals and Education (filled)

-Immigrant Justice Initiatives (DC Schools Project) (2 positions)
+Immigrant Justice Initiatives (DC Schools Project) (filled)

-Operations: Finance & Administration
+Operations: Finance & Administration (filled)

-Racial Justice Initiatives
+Racial Justice Initiatives (OPEN)

-Student Leadership and Training
+Student Leadership and Training (filled)

-Youth Justice Initiatives: ASK Program
+Youth Justice Initiatives: ASK Program (filled)

 Graduate students serving as CSJ JGIs are required to participate in the Critical Conversations on Race dialogue series with Associate Director, Lionell Daggs III.
 The program includes mentorship and opportunities for additional professional development.
 JGIs are invited to use the full resources of the Center, including the conference room, supply closet, Commons workspace, and kitchen.
 Each JGI is assigned a locker in the CSJ for their use.